-Please sign below indicating that you have read the Whitfield County School System Student Discipline Code of Conduct and return the form to your child's school.
+Please sign below indicating that you have read and understand the Whitfield County School System's Student Discipline Code of Conduct and Information Manual, the Student Dress Code Policy and the Student Attendance Procedures and return the form to your child's school.
 If you have any questions, please talk with your child's principal.
 Thank you for your cooperation in helping us provide a quality education for all of our students.

-Parent or Guardian Signature Date Student Signature Date
+Parent or Guardian Signature

+Date

+Student Signature

+Date